neuroinformatics-unit/gsoc/README.md

 ### Steps
-1. **Read the information and tips on the [GSoC 2025 NIU site](https://neuroinformatics.dev/get-involved/gsoc/index.html).
+1. Read the information and tips on the [GSoC 2025 NIU site](https://neuroinformatics.dev/get-involved/gsoc/index.html).
-    - We also link to resources to learn more about tools such as Git and the open-source development workflow.
+    - It includes links to resources to learn more about tools such as Git and the open-source development workflow.

 2. When you are ready to discuss your proposal with us, open a PR in this repo.
-This involves:
+To do this:
     - Fork this repo.
     - Clone your fork to your local machine.
     - Create a new branch for your proposal.